-On the ground floor of the Edwards Comprehensive Cancer Center, you'll find the Diagnostic Breast Center, where board-certified breast surgeon Mary Legenza, MD, and surgeon Jack Traylor, MD, evaluate and treat women with breast cancer, suspected breast cancer or at high risk of developing breast cancer.
-Both physicians are dedicated breast surgeons with roots and history in the Tri-State, and they are well-known for their dedication to their patients.
+On the ground floor of the Edwards Comprehensive Cancer Center, you'll find the Diagnostic Breast Center, where board-certified breast surgeons Mary Legenza, MD, and Diane Krutzler, MD, evaluate and treat women with breast cancer, suspected breast cancer or at high risk of developing breast cancer.
+Both physicians are well-known for their dedication to their patients.

 Our certified oncology nurses have specialized training and help guide cancer patients from evaluation and diagnosis through recovery, outlining aspects of their treatment, explaining procedures, answering questions and serving as an all-around resource.
 Their goal is to ease the burden on patients and their loved ones, serving as a single point of contact and helping to coordinate the efforts of the medical team as needed.
 In general, the oncology nurse's role includes: